(this was posted on an older version of this site several years ago and seems relevant today...)

 This knowing that, in Truth, all is consciousness, and all hurts and breaks are healed in consciousness — we are made whole...

 THIS is the salvation we’ve been promised, the fulfillment of our true nature.

 We are eternal ideas in the One Mind, and we have the creative power to transform our experiences by tapping into that Mind through the power of imagination.

-and that the way to connect with them is through that “wormhole” into other dimensions that we call our hearts, then we begin to live the life we that is our birthright — the life of love eternal.
+As we allow ourselves to KNOW that everyone we love is alive in us, and that the way to connect with them is through that “wormhole” into other dimensions that we call our hearts, then we begin to live the life we that is our birthright — the life of love eternal.